msv-lab/f1x/README.md

 More information about the algorithm is available in the following publications:

-Test-equivalence Analysis for Automatic Patch Generation Sergey Mechtaev, Xiang Gao, Shin Hwei Tan, Abhik Roychoudhury TOSEM 2018
+Test-equivalence Analysis for Automatic Patch Generation<br>
+Sergey Mechtaev, Xiang Gao, Shin Hwei Tan, Abhik Roychoudhury<br>
+TOSEM 2018

 ## Documentation ##